RedLanternTech/CISSPNotes/Domain6Notes.md

 - You need to have a Business Impact Analysis for your systems and the criticality of your systems when doing vulnerability testing
 - CVSS scores do not take into account any compensating controls in your environment.
 - Think about increased traffic and a potential ddos.
 Properly configure the scans.
-- scans are idealy done durring low user activity.
+- scans are idealy done during low user activity.

 ## Pen Testing Steps from CISSP Book
 1. Planning